meilisearch/documentation/guides/main_concepts/documents.md

 ## Identifier

 An identifier is an attribute with a unique value found in each document of a given index.
+It is used to store the document in the index.

 Each index recognizes **only one** identifier attribute.
 Once the [identifier is set on the index](/guides/main_concepts/documents.md#setting-the-identifier), it **cannot be changed**.